darkdefender27/doctuts/OsinDocumentaion/hadoop.rst

 Configuring SSH
 ---------------

 The hadoop control scripts rely on SSH to peform cluster-wide operations.
 For example, there is a script for stopping and starting all the daemons in the clusters.
-To work seamlessly, SSh needs to be etup to allow password-less login for the hadoop user from machines in the cluster.
-The simplest ay to achive this is to generate a public/private key pair, and it will be shared across the cluster.
+To work seamlessly, SSH needs to be setup to allow password-less login for the hadoop user from machines in the cluster.
+The simplest way to achive this is to generate a public/private key pair, and it will be shared across the cluster.

 Hadoop requires SSH access to manage its nodes, i.e. remote machines plus your local machine.
 For our single-node setup of Hadoop, we therefore need to configure SSH access to localhost for the hduser user we created in the earlier.